zengelan/eks-workshop/content/030_container/040_dashboard/10_dashboard.md

   - done
 ---

-The official Kubernetes dashboard is not deployed by default, but there are instructions in [the official documentation](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/)
+The official Kubernetes Dashboard is not deployed by default, but there are instructions in [the official documentation](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/)

+The Kubernetes Dashboard is a tool with a lot of focus currently and which wraps a comfortable UI around the kubernetes control commands and monitoring tools.
+We will use it throughout the lab as its a great tool to visualize whats going on.

-We can deploy the dashboard with the following command:
+We can deploy the dashboard easily with the following command:
 ```
 kubectl apply -f https://raw.githubusercontent.com/kubernetes/dashboard/v2.0.0-beta8/aio/deploy/recommended.yaml
 ```